genomewalker/EBAME4/EBAME4_tutorial.md

 $ cd  EBAME4_unknowns
 ```

-Time to get the [ORFs](https://www.ebi.ac.uk/metagenomics/analyses/MGYA00153302#download) that couldn't be annotated by MGnify
+Time to get the [**ORFs**](https://www.ebi.ac.uk/metagenomics/analyses/MGYA00153302#download) that couldn't be annotated by MGnify

 ```bash
 $ wget https://www.ebi.ac.uk/metagenomics/api/v1/analyses/MGYA00153302/file/OCRB01_FASTA_CDS_unannotated.faa.gz
 ```

-We will retrieve the [consensus](https://en.wikipedia.org/wiki/Consensus_sequence) sequences of the approach we showed during the lectures to tackle the unknown:
+We will retrieve the [**consensus**](https://en.wikipedia.org/wiki/Consensus_sequence) sequences of the approach we showed during the lectures to tackle the unknown:

 ```bash
 $ wget http://ebame4.metagenomics.eu/data/cluster_consensus.fasta.gz
 ```

-# Searching for the unknowns:
+## Refining the unknown

-MMseqs2 needs to convert the amino acid FASTA file to their DB format ([+info](https://github.com/soedinglab/MMseqs2/wiki#mmseqs2-database-format))
+MMseqs2 needs to convert the amino acid FASTA file to their DB format \[[**+info**](https://github.com/soedinglab/MMseqs2/wiki#mmseqs2-database-format)]

 ```bash
 $ mmseqs createdb OCRB01_FASTA_CDS_unannotated.faa.gz OCRB01_FASTA_CDS_unannotated_db
 $ mmseqs createdb cluster_consensus.fasta.gz cluster_cons_db
 ```

-Once the database is created, we will perform an iterative search, similar to a PSI-BLAST search using MMseqs2 with two iterations:
+Once the database is created, we will perform an iterative search, similar to a PSI-BLAST search using MMseqs2 with two iterations and an e-value cutoff of 1e-05:

 ```bash
 $ mmseqs search OCRB01_FASTA_CDS_unannotated_db cluster_cons_db results_db tmp -e 1e-05 --num-iterations 2
 ```

 > This would take around 8 minutes
+> **NOTE:** In a real world example we would use a more stringent threshold to assign a hit.
+We would use a combination of coverage and bitscore/e-value.
+The bitscore per column is a good alternative to evaluate the homology observed

 Let's see how many hits we get: